zhubao315/learn-agentic-ai/12a_langgraph_functional_api/10a_deployment/README.md

 - Add `+ New Deployment`
 - Then, select the Github repository (e.g., `langchain-academy`) that you just created for the course
 - Point the `LangGraph API config file` at one of the `studio` directories
-- For example, for module-1 use: `module-1/studio/langgraph.json`
-- Set your API keys (e.g., you can just copy from your `module-1/studio/.env` file)

 ![Screenshot 2024-09-03 at 11.35.12 AM.png](https://cdn.prod.website-files.com/65b8cd72835ceeacd4449a53/66dbad4fd61c93d48e5d0f47_deployment2.png)